cmcornejocrespo/docker-training/workshop-02-images.md

-# Docker training HP - Workshop 02 - Registry & Repository
+# Docker training - Workshop 02 - Registry & Repository

 A repository is a *hosted* collection of tagged images that together create the file system for a container.